 Which should you get?

 Thanks to the additional speed and coverage of the Nest Wifi system, it's the more sensible base to your home mesh network.
 While Google Wifi still has a place to help expand your mesh or provide an Ethernet connection at a mesh point, its technical inferiority makes it much less compelling.
 The smart speaker in the Wifi points also increases the value of the Nest system.
-All things considered, the Nest Wifi offers a more complete experience with the specs to keep it all running smoothly.
+All things considered, Nest Wifi offers a more complete experience with the specs to keep it all running smoothly.

 A more customizable mesh